MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### Finish - by restarting services

 The save and apply are meaningless, as WireGuard never resets the service to load the new configuration.
-You must be sure to either `check` and `uncheck` the `Enable WireGuard` button in `Settings > General` or go to the `Dashboard` and `reset services` from there.
+You must be sure to either `check` and `uncheck` the `Enable WireGuard` button in `Settings ‣ General` or go to the `Dashboard` and `reset services` from there.

 * * *

-# PART V - WireGuard on OPNsense
+# PART V - WireGuard Interface

 * * *

 ## Configure a WireGuard Interface on OPNsense

-This allows separation of the firewall rules of each WireGuard instance (each `wgX` device).
+This allows separation of the firewall rules for each WireGuard instance (`wgX` device).

 * * *